wp-plugins/validated-field-for-acf/readme.txt

 The Validated Field add-on for Advanced Custom Fields provides input masking and validation of other field types.

 == Description ==
-The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) *(version 4+)* provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field\'s uniqueness by post type and key, post type, or side wide, as well as marking a field as read-only.
+The **Validated Field** add-on for [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) *(version 4+)* provides a wrapper for other input types which allows you to provide client side input masking using the jQuery [Masked Input Plugin](http://digitalbush.com/projects/masked-input-plugin/), server side validation using either PHP regular expressions or PHP code, the option of ensuring a field's uniqueness by post type and key, post type, or side wide, as well as marking a field as read-only.

 == Installation ==
 1. Download the plugin and extract to the `/wp-content/plugins/` directory
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure validated fields within the Advanced Custom Fields menus

 == Frequently Asked Questions ==
-= I\'ve activated the Validated Fields plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed, and that it is activated.
+= I've activated the Validated Fields plugin, but nothing happens = Ensure that you have [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) installed, and that it is activated.
 Validated Field should appear as a new input type.

 == Screenshots ==